 James leverages his podcast, The B2B Growth Show, to get meetings with decision-makers from target accounts.
-Before the show, he warms up them, asks some neutral questions like: "What is your favorite business book?" and tells the agenda.
-During the interview, they talk about the topic his guest is most interested in.
+Before the show, he warms up them, asks some neutral questions like: “What is your favorite business book?” and tells the agenda.
+During the interview, they talk about the topic their guest is most interested in.

 The most exciting part begins after the official recording part is over.

 James asks about the guest’s company goals and needs and introduces his services.
 After the show, he follow-ups with the link to the episode, distributes it and promotes the guest’s company, sends a small gift (e.g., Book from Amazon), and reminds him about his services + asks about referrals.

 This process helps him to personalize his pitch according to the needs and goals of his leads.
 As well, he consistently generates new clients and referrals.